 If your family is looking for a dog who can be a small but sturdy playmate for the kids by day and a delightful armchair companion by night, you might be interested in the Norfolk Terrier.
 Get to know this titan of the Terrier Group by reading some fascinating Norfolk Terrier facts.

 Frank “Roughrider” Jones, an English horseman of the early 20th century, developed a strain of little red terriers as rat killers and fox bolters.
 So closely was Jones associated with this type of dog that generations of American sportsmen referred to them as Jones Terriers.

 Norfolks are little dogs obviously built for a good day’s work.
-Their partisans describe them as a “perfect demon” in the field.
+Those that love this breed describe them as a “perfect demon” in the field.

 The Kennel Club of England recognized Jones’s terrier as a breed, called the Norwich Terrier, in 1932.
 The AKC followed suit in 1936.
-Within the breed there were always two varieties: the drop-ear and prick-ear.
+Within the breed, there were always two varieties — the drop-ear and prick-ear.
 The Kennel Club declared the varieties two separate breeds in 1964, and the AKC did the same in 1979.
-The prick-eared (ears up) variety continued to be called the Norwich, and the drop-eared (ears down) was rechristened the Norfolk.
+The prick-eared (ears up) variety continued to be called the Norwich, and the drop-eared (ears down) was renamed the Norfolk Terrier.

-To tell the difference between the two breeds, just remember: The “folk” in “Norfolk” sounds like “fold” (the ear is folded over); the “wich” in “Norwich” sounds like “witch” (the ear is erect and comes to a point, like a witch’s hat).
+Here’s a way to tell the difference between the two breeds.
+The “folk” in “Norfolk” sounds like “fold” (the ear is folded over).
+Meanwhile, the “wich” in “Norwich” sounds like “witch” (the ear is erect and comes to a point, like a witch’s hat).

 Ol’ Roughrider Jones bred his little red dogs to be two-in-one terriers.
-They were self-reliant enough to work solo as an earthdog, dispatching rats and other varmints.
+They were self-reliant enough to work solo as an earthdog, dispatching rats and other vermin.
 But they were also used in packs on foxhunts.
-As pack dogs, expected to get along with their pack mates, they are more gregarious than typically independent-minded terriers.
+As pack dogs, expected to get along with their packmates, they are more gregarious than typically independent-minded terriers.

 These days, not many Norfolks are turned loose in packs on foxhunts.
 Their “pack” is more often their human family, other household dogs, and their pals at the dog run.
-They are among the most sociable of terriers yet retain plenty of the classic earthdog’s gameness and pep.
+They are among the most sociable of terriers, yet retain plenty of the classic terrier’s gameness and pep.
 This combination of true terrier spirit and pack-dog amity is an endearing characteristic of the breed.